foundriesio/docs/source/reference-manual/ota/targets.rst

 CI what it's supposed to build when changes hit source.foundries.io.
 The default factory-definition.yml tell CI:

- * If an LMP change (lmp-manifest.git or meta-subscriber-overrides.git)
+ * If an LmP change (lmp-manifest.git or meta-subscriber-overrides.git)
    comes in on the master branch, do a Yocto build and tag it with "master".